Delays and cancellations so far today at London Gatwick – Monday, September 29

-London Gatwick: Delays and cancellations so far today – Monday, September 29 - including multiple easyJet flights affected
+London Gatwick: Delays and cancellations so far today – Monday, September 29 - with yellow warning for fog affecting some flights

+Yellow warning for fog in Surrey and parts of Sussex: Flights subject to delays or cancellations

+Flights are subject to delays or cancellations due to a fog warning for Surrey and Sussex, including the Gatwick Airport area (Monday, September 29).
+Read more here.

 Gatwick welcomes Government's approval of airport's £2.2 billion Northern Runway plans